slytechs-repos/jnetpcap-example/README.md

 The examples in this modules are a mixture of [**jnetpcap**](https://github.com/slytechs-repos/jnetpcap) and [**jnetpcap-pro**](https://github.com/slytechs-repos/jnetpcap-pro) API usage.
 Both modules are free, no cost to use in your projects.

 ## Overview
 An important aspect of the API to understand, is that in these examples, the main operative class is the `Pcap` class.
 It is the starting point for nearly all actions when working with **jnetpcap** API.
-Additionally, the class `PcapPro` is a subclass of `Pcap` class (ie. `class PcapPro extends Pcap`) and provides additional capabilities in on top of the base `Pcap` API.
+Additionally, the class `PcapPro` is a subclass of `Pcap` class (ie. `class PcapPro extends Pcap`) and provides additional capabilities on top of the base `Pcap` API.

 ### Dependencies
 This example module relies on several optional modules to be included on the `module path`.
 The base module **jnetpcap** has no other module dependencies, but the module **jnetpcap-pro** has a dependency on **core-protocols** module.
 Further more the examples here also include **web-protocols** module to demonstrate usage of `Http` header class and its features.